For New Directors at Fraternity/Sorority Headquarters

 Dan Wrona is the CEO & Project Leader of RISE Partnerships, where he has worked with more than 300 campuses and 30 organizations over the past 22 years.
 He has also served as a university administrator, a national fraternity staff member, and as a co

-Melissa Kish currently serves at the Executive Director for Sigma Delta Tau Sorority.
+Melissa Kish currently serves as the Executive Director for Sigma Delta Tau Sorority.
 She has served as a chapter advisor, National volunteer and officer, Fraternity Headquarters Chief Operating Officer, NIC staff member and university administrator with experience spanning campus recreation, wellness, fraternity/ sorority life, and leadership programs.
 Melissa believes in helping professionals at all levels think smarter about the work they do.
 Her daily mantra is: As students are dealing with big challenges, those who work closest with them to be at the top of their game - because that is what the students deserve.

 Questions?